 Doubles Player; Won 4 Grand Slam men’s doubles titles (2 Wimbledon, 1 French Open and 1 US Open).
 Gold Medal in Men’s Doubles at the 1988 Olympic Games in Seoul, partnering Ken Flach.
 Reached #1 ranking in the world for his doubles play in 1985.

 - Dave Wheaton (Minneapolis, MN)

 Professional tennis player from 1988-2001.
-During his career he reached a ranking of #12 of all tennis players in the world.
-Represented the United States in Davis Cup competition, and scored victories over such notable players as Andre Agassi, Jimmy Connors, Stefan Edberg, Ivan Lendl, Jim Courier, and Michael Chang.
+Wheaton reached #12 in the world rankings in 1991.
+He made it to the quarterfinals in the U.S. and Australian Opens in 1990.
+In 1991 he made it to the semifinals at Wimbledon.
+He also represented the United States in Davis Cup competition in 1993.
+Throughout his career, he scored victories over such notable players as Andre Agassi, Jimmy Connors, Stefan Edberg, Ivan Lendl, Jim Courier, and Michael Chang.

 - Steve Wilkinson (birthplace unknown)